 Dr. Lopez understands addictions to be an effective way to cope with unresolved, internalized traumatic experiences, either discrete or chronic.
 This coping strategy, while effective at managing the effects of trauma, can have negative consequences that the client may wish to reduce (eating, drinking, shopping, working, sex, etc.).

 Dr. Lopez has been qualified as a trauma expert by both legal courts and the media.
 Her extensive knowledge and training comes from early specialization and immersement in trauma settings.

-Additionally, Dr. Lopez works with phobias, self-injury, sleep disturbances, low self-esteem, relationship challenges, obsessions, and compulsions.
+Additionally, Dr. Lopez works with phobias, self-injury, implicit (pre-language and pre-developmental) memory, sleep disturbances, low self-esteem, relationship challenges, obsessions, and compulsions.

 Previous Clinical Experience

-Dr. Lopez has been working in a private practice setting for almost 20 years.
+Dr. Lopez has been working in a private practice setting for over two decades.
 In the early years of her clinical career she worked with countless survivors of sexual violence while serving as the coordinator for specialized clinical services at the DC Rape Crisis Center.
-She has also worked with individuals who have experienced many other traumas, including natural and human-made disasters, physical violence, interpersonal violence, adoption, and neglect.
+She has also worked with individuals who have experienced many other traumas, including natural and human-made disasters, physical violence, interpersonal violence, family relinquishments, and neglect.

 Other Skills and Experiences